 'Maria Callas' rose Description

 Deep pink.
-Strong fragrance.
-50 to 60 petals.
-Average diameter 6".
-Large, full (26-40 petals), borne mostly solitary, high-centered to cupped bloom form.
+Mild to strong fragrance.
+45 to 60 petals.
+Average diameter 5.5".
+Very large, very full (41+ petals), borne mostly solitary, high-centered to cupped bloom form.
 Blooms in flushes throughout the season.
-Large, ovoid buds.
+Large, pointed, ovoid buds.

 USDA zone 7b and warmer.
 Can be used for beds and borders, cut flower or garden.
 Vigorous.
 Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).